sukesh-0819/project-2--BQP-QAPINN--team-collective-qubits/README.md

 ---

+## Summary of Key Findings
+* **Data Efficiency:** The classical PINN required a dense dataset of 25,600 collocation points to achieve an acceptable $L_2$ error.
+The QAPINN achieved comparable accuracy using only 2,500 uniformly distributed points, demonstrating vastly superior data efficiency.
+* **Parameter Reduction:** Placing the VQC as the third hidden layer drastically reduced the number of trainable parameters in that layer to just 563, accelerating run times and lowering the memory footprint.
+* **Mitigation of Spectral Bias:** Spatial Fast Fourier Transform (FFT) analysis confirmed that classical DNNs struggle to capture high-frequency details.
+The QAPINN successfully resolves high-wavenumber components ($|k| > 10$) over time, driven by the expressive multi-frequency Hilbert-space mappings of the quantum angle embedding.
+* **Noise Reduction:** At the initial temporal state, the QAPINN exhibited a completely clean, noise-free high-frequency tail, avoiding the spurious high-wavenumber oscillations present in the classical baseline.

+---

 ## 👥 Team & Individual Contributions

 * **Sukesh**: Developed and implemented the core PyTorch–PennyLane hybrid network architecture, conducted comparative experimental benchmarking across circuit ansatzes and qubit configurations, and performed parameter and loss convergence analyses.